Certificate in Biblical Studies

 - Develop and facilitate parish and community-based Scripture programs

-Credit from this program may be applicable to catechist certification at the discretion of the certifying diocese.
+Credit from this program may be applicable to catechist certification at the discretion of the certifying diocese or archdiocese.
 Please be sure to check with the appropriate diocesan office to confirm that this program qualifies for credit towards certification or recertification.

 Course and program requirements, schedules and tuition are subject to change; and additional fees may be incurred for books and materials.
 Click here to review all policies prior to enrollment.
 For additional information, contact the Center at (310) 338-2799 or firstname.lastname@example.org.